|

 Color becomes more important as carat weight increases, because color is easier to perceive in a larger diamond, just as a carafe of white wine shows more color than a single glass.

 Questions about color or other aspects of a diamond?
 Ask a diamond consultant for answers.
-A consultant will answer any questions you have, and if you like, search for diamonds on your behalf that match your criteria.
-Chat online, or call 1-888-658-6372 now.
+A consultant will answer any questions you have, and if you like, search for diamonds on your behalf that match your criteria. chat online, or send your request to [email protected].

 Buying Tip: